-Kinship/relative and resource caregivers shall assist the child to get ready for or make changes in their life, such as returning home, moving to a more restrictive living situation, moving towards independence or preparing for the permanency of an adoptive home or legal guardianship home, if the child is unable to establish a permanency in their home.

-Kinship/relative and resource caregivers shall provide the Department with at least ten days notification when requesting the removal of a child from their home, so appropriate planning for the child can occur.
+Kinship/relative caregivers and resource parents s h a l l assist the child to get ready for or make changes in their life, such as returning home, moving to a more restrictive living situation, moving towards independence or preparing for the permanency of an adoptive home or legal guardianship home, if the child is unable to establish a permanency in their home.
+Kinship/relative caregivers and resource parents shall provide the Department with at least ten days notification when requesting the removal of a child from their home, so appropriate planning for the child can occur.